graykode/vision-tutorial/README.md

 `vision-tutorial` is a tutorial for who is studying `Computer Vision Basic Architectures` using **Pytorch** and **Keras**.
 Most of the models about Vision were implemented with less than **100 lines** of code(except comments or blank lines).
 The list of these papers is a list that Professor [Sung Kim](https://github.com/hunkim) recommended.

-- **Code not prepare yet.**
+- Data was used as overfitting to show simple model learning.
+[One image about Cat or Dog](https://github.com/graykode/vision-tutorial/tree/master/data)

+- The accuracy of the model is not important in this project because it is affected by data.
+I recommend that you **focus on the structure of the model, the number of parameters, the learning process and paper detailed implementation. **

-## SOTA Vision Models - Introduction
+## SOTA Basic Vision Models - Introduction

 - How to handle image in Pytorch and Keras

-  - Transformation with Resizing, Cropping
+  - Image Resizing, Cropping

 - Introduction CNN(Convolutional Neural Networks) in Pytorch and Keras

-  - What is filter(=kernel) do in Convolution?
+  - How does number of channels, filter size (=kernel), grid, and padding affect Convolution?

   - Paper : [Object Recognition with Gradient-Based Learning](http://yann.lecun.com/exdb/publis/pdf/lecun-99.pdf)